karlsoderby/thegravybunch/Alison's Sketches/arduino/sketch 4 with serial communication/README.md

  Then, you should start seeing a serial stream of data in the command line tool.

- Now you can open the index.html file that is located in the public folder and see how the site will change background colour according to colour changes on your NeoPixel ring.
+ Now you can open the index.html file that is located in the public folder at localhost:4000 in your browser and see how the site will change background colour in accordance with colour changes on your NeoPixel ring.